 Pamela Jones, MA

-Inflammatory breast cancer (IBC) is a rare form of
+Inflammatory breast cancer (IBC) is an aggressive form of

-mastitis, which is simply inflammation of the breast.
-Early diagnosis and treatment are important.
-The sooner treatment is started for IBC, the more favorable the outcome.
+mastitis.
+Early diagnosis and treatment are important with IBC.
+The sooner it is found, the more favorable the outcome.

 The average age for women with IBC (59 years old) is lower than that of women with other breast cancers.
-African American women also have a slightly higher risk of IBC.
+Other factors that may increase your risk of IBC include:

 Note: Studies show that most women with known risk factors do not get breast cancer.
 Many women who get breast cancer have none of the risk factors listed above.